xmtp/xmtp-react-native/README.md

 ## Example app

-Use the [XMTP React Native exampl app](example) as a tool to start building an app with XMTP.
+Use the [XMTP React Native example app](example) as a tool to start building an app with XMTP.
 This basic messaging app has an intentionally unopinionated UI to help make it easier for you to build with.

 Follow the [React Native guide](https://reactnative.dev/docs/environment-setup) to set up a CLI environment.